 EXPERIENCING GOD STUDY & MIND OF CHRIST

 These two programs are 13-week studies and are offered 3 times each year.
 They also are studies of spiritual principles leading to a certificate from the Sunday school Board of the Southern Baptist Convention in Nashville, Tennessee.
-This program is conducted by Central Baptist Church in Winchester, Kentucky.
+This program is conducted by United Churches of Winchester in Winchester, Kentucky.

 EXPLORE THE BIBLE

 Christian fellowship, prayer and verse-by-verse in depth Bible study.
-This program helps the individual learn about the beginnings of creation and the history of man as they study the book of Genesis.
-This program runs for approximately 13 weeks.
-This program is conducted by Central Baptist Church in Winchester, Kentucky.
+This program is designed as a program for inmates to learn about various books within the bible.
+It runs for approximately 13 weeks.
+This program is conducted by United Churches of Winchester in Winchester, Kentucky.

-The Eastern Kentucky Branch Campus (EKBC) in conjunction with the Council on Post Secondary Education (CPE) and Kentucky Adult Education (KYAE) oversees the educational programming at the Eastern Kentucky Correctional Complex (EKCC).
-There are three separate educational curriculums available to the inmate population at EKCC they are Adult Basic Education, Occupational/Technical and College Transfer programs.
+The Eastern Kentucky Correctional Complex (EKCC) in conjunction with the Council on Post-Secondary Education (CPE), Kentucky Adult Education (KYAE), and Eastern Kentucky University (EKU) oversees the educational programming at the facility.
+There are three separate educational curriculums available to the inmate population at EKCC, they are; Adult Basic Education (GED), Occupational/Technical (vocational) and College Transfer programs.

-Adult Basic Education offers a High School Equivalency Diploma (GED), literacy and life skills to students who have not previously earned a traditional high school diploma or GED.
-These classes are offered Monday through Friday 8:00 to 2:30 in the main facility for all general population students.
-Classes are offered two nights a week at the main facility from 6:00 to 8:30 for qualifying students who hold a day job and cannot attend school during the day.
-The Minimum Security Unit, which is located outside the main facility, has classes offered in two-hour sessions three evenings per week.
+Adult Basic Education offers a High School Equivalency Diploma (GED) along with literacy and life skills to students who have not previously earned a traditional high school diploma or GED.
+These classes are offered Monday through Friday 8:15 to 10:30 a.m. and 12:30 to 2:30 p.m. in the main facility’s Academic Wing and are open to all qualifying general population students.
+In addition to these day classes, for three evenings a week, classes are offered from 6:00 – 8:30 p.m. in the main facility for qualified students who hold a day job and cannot attend school during the day.
+The Minimum Security Unit, located outside the main facility, offers classes in two-hour sessions three evenings per week.

-The College Transfer program operates on a traditional semester basis and offers an Associate Degree in Liberal Arts.
-Courses are offered at night so that general population students housed in the main facility have the opportunity to attend.
+The College Transfer program operates on the traditional semester basis and offers Associate in Arts (AA) and an Associate in Science (AS) degrees from the Kentucky Community and Technical College System (KCTCS).
+These courses are offered during evening hours 6:00 – 8:30 p.m.
+Monday through Friday so that the general population inmates housed in the main facility have the opportunity to participate.